Missing boaters fending off sharks rescued by Coast Guard "just in the nick of time" off Louisiana coast

 "Rescued just in the nick of time," the U.S. Coast Guard 8th District Heartland said in a news release, while also posting dramatic video of the rescue.

-The two injured people were taken to University Medical Center New Orleans, where they were listed as stable.
-The Coast Guard did not release their names and did not specify whether the injuries were from bites, from being scraped against sharks' sandpaper-like skin or from another cause.
+"They had multiple lacerations on their hands, almost down to the bone," Lt.
+Katy Caraway, a Coast Guard co-pilot, told "Today."
+She added: "We actually were able to recover one of the life jackets that had been eaten through by a shark."

-"If the family member had not notified the Coast Guard, and if these three boaters were not wearing life jackets, this could've been a completely different outcome," said Lt.
-Cmdr.
-Kevin Keefe, a Coast Guard search and rescue mission coordinator in New Orleans.
+The Coast Guard did not release the names of the fishermen.
+Keefe said had the three men not been wearing life jackets, they might not have survived.

-The news release said Coast Guard crews in two boats, two planes and a helicopter searched about 1,250 square miles of water, slightly larger than the size of Rhode Island.
+Coast Guard crews in two boats, two planes and a helicopter searched about 1,250 square miles of water.

 Earlier this year, a fisherman who was bitten by a shark near the Bahamas was pulled to safety by a U.S. Coast Guard helicopter crew.